-My name is , and I am from ,(city, state).
-List the reason you are c calling and then condense it to one or two sentences: n or issue affect you personally?
-What is the call to action something else? n for your representative?
-Do you want a statement, cosponsorship of a bill, a vote, or
+List the reason you are calling and then condense it to one or two sentences:

+How does this legislation or issue affect you personally?

+What is the call to action for your representative?
+Do you want a statement, cosponsorship of a bill, a vote, or something else?